Skip to main content

 saveSave the project files to versori (no deploy)

 syncSync pulls the project files to the local directory.
-WARNING: This will overwrite any local changes
+Dry-run by default; pass —confirm to actually write.

 systemsManage systems within a project